Revolving around the core of technology

 -Embedded SMTP Server

-In addition to these features and others, SynaMan's 100% web based solution also allows very an easy installation process with no other software needing to be integrated.
-With a user friendly interface and automatic updates, SynaMan ensures that work is being conducted in an efficient and secure manner all while allowing files to be quickly transferred with limited risk of threat.
+In addition to these features and others, SynaMan's 100% web-based solution also allows a very easy installation process with no other software needing to be integrated.
+With a user-friendly interface and automatic updates, SynaMan ensures that work is being conducted efficiently and securely all while allowing files to be quickly transferred with limited risk of threat.

 To learn more about SynaMan, please click here.